espocrm/documentation/docs/administration/troubleshooting.md

 *Not needed if you already run a hard rebuild.*

-Log in as an administrator in EspoCRM, go to Administration and click the *Rebuild*.
+Log in as an administrator in EspoCRM, go to Administration and click *Rebuild*.
 You can also do it via [CLI](commands.md/#rebuild).

 ### Solution 2.
 Change the type for varchar fields from *Varchar* to *Text*